JeremyPanggabean/Formula-1-Silverstone_2024-Analysis_Performance/README.md

 ## 📊 Project Overview

-Performs a comprehensive data analysis of the Formula 1 British Grand Prix at Silverstone using the `fastf1` library.
+This project performs a comprehensive data analysis performance of the Formula 1 British Grand Prix at Silverstone using the `fastf1` library.
 The analysis covers various aspects of the race, including:

 -   **Circuit characteristics:** Basic information about the Silverstone track.
 -   **Driver performance:** Detailed analysis of individual driver lap times, sector times, and consistency.